johnbarrett/clock/README.md

 # clock
 This project was to practice javaScript, html 5, and CSS 3.
-It's coded in html5, css3.
+It's coded in html5, css3 and javaScipt.